rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A native Python Byte-code Disassembler, Decompiler, Fragment Decompiler and byte-code library
+A native Python bytecode Disassembler, Decompiler, Fragment Decompiler and bytecode library

 Introduction
 ------------

-*uncompyle6* translates Python byte-code back into equivalent Python source code.
-It accepts byte-codes from Python version 2.5 to 3.4 or so and has been tested on Python running versions 2.6, 2.7, 3.3, 3.4 and 3.5.
+*uncompyle6* translates Python bytecode back into equivalent Python source code.
+It accepts bytecodes from Python version 2.5 to 3.4 or so and has been tested on Python running versions 2.6, 2.7, 3.3, 3.4 and 3.5.

 Why this?
 ---------

-What makes this different other CPython byte-code decompilers?
+What makes this different other CPython bytecode decompilers?
 Its ability to deparse just fragments and give source-code information around a given bytecode offset.

 I using this to deparse fragments of code inside my trepan_ debuggers_.
-For that, I need to record text fragments for all byte-code offsets (of interest).
+For that, I need to record text fragments for all bytecode offsets (of interest).
 This purpose although largely compatible with the original intention is yet a little bit different.
 See this_ for more information.